ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_sam3_semantic_segmentation.rst

     :align: center
     :alt: SAM3 semantic segmentation overlay on bike lane camera feed

-How that we have that working, we can focus on the costmap integration to use this information.
+Now that we have that working, we can focus on the costmap integration to use this information.

 7 - Configure Nav2 to use the layer
 -----------------------------------